-Readily available Product data and related service data that a data holder can obtain without disproportionate effort going beyond a simple operation.
-Recitals 20 and data The definition of 'readily available data' does not include a 21, Article 2(17) reference to the time of their generation or collection.
+Readily available data Product data and related service data that a data holder can obtain without disproportionate effort going beyond a simple operation.
+The definition of 'readily available data' does not include a Recitals 20 and 21, Article 2(17) reference to the time of their generation or collection.
 Only data generated/collected after the entry into application of the Data Act should be considered as falling within the scope of Chapter II.